Chatanga/DuneImmorality/README.md

 - Fanmade leaders.

-- Action cooldowns.
+## Later

+- Restore tech cost (with a default buy dialog when other options are lacking).
+- Fix the 6 tech park saturation.
 - Introduce the graphic log?
 - Keep Module special, but unify everything else?
-- Decouple the tech effects / benefits?
 - Move the Tleilaxu track in its own module?
-- Where to put combat VP and how trash them?
-- Explain font_size ratio / support.
+- Workaround the font_size ratio / support for the boards.
 - Check for anchor and callback leaks.